Evaluation of Blood Vessel Segmentation Methods on Hard-to-Detect Vascular Structures: Methodology

 Different approaches can be used to calculate the local vessel salience from pixels $S_v$ and $S_b$.
-We chose a simple calculation to define a value that can be easily interpreted.
-First, the average intensity values $I_v$ and $I_b$ of, respectively, $S_v$ and $S_b$ are calculated.
+Hessian-based scores like the Frangi filter~\cite{frangi1998multiscale} could be used, but they often underestimate saliency at bifurcations and terminations by strictly assuming tubular geometry.
+We choose a score that is simple to calculate, has values in the range $[0,1]$, and can be easily interpreted.
+First, the average intensity vectors ${\bf I}_v$ and ${\bf I}_b$ of, respectively, $S_v$ and $S_b$ are calculated.
+Each vector has three values in the case of color images and a single value for grayscale images.
 Next, the relative difference in intensity is obtained as

-We found that $\Delta I$ can have sharp changes in value, which hinders the definition of continuous regions for the recall measure presented in the next section.
-Thus, it is beneficial to smooth the values along the MAS.
+where $\Vert{\bf I}_x\Vert$ is the Euclidean norm of vector ${\bf I}_x$. $\Delta I$ can have sharp changes in value, which can hinder the definition of continuous regions for the recall measure presented in the next section.
+Thus, we smooth the values along the MAS.
 Since the pixels of the MAS are ordered parametrically along the segment, the final LVS index of a pixel $p_i$ is defined as

-where $\Delta I(p_j)$ represents the local difference for pixel $p_j$ of the MAS.
-Parameter $k$ sets the degree of smoothing.
+where $\Delta I(p_j)$ represents the local difference for pixel $p_j$ of the MAS and parameter $k$ sets the degree of smoothing.

 The final step of the calculation is to expand the values calculated for the MAS to other vessel pixels.
 For each vessel pixel, the closest MAS pixel is identified, and the respective LVS index is attributed to the pixel.
-The LVS index of each vessel pixel is stored as an image so that it can be easily used on downstream calculations.
+The LVS index for each vessel pixel is stored as an image for use in downstream calculations.